sharons74/koobeca/README.md

 ### Contributions
 I welcome anyone who believes that there is a room for an absolute public social platform, which is completely independent, to join me and contribute to this project.

+### Specifications
+The detailed specifications of the project are describrd and maintained in spec.md